Hopac/Hopac/Docs/Alternatives.md

   |> run
 ```

-Note the above `run...` functions are only intended as examples.
-The idea with
+Note that the above `run...` functions are only intended as examples.
+The idea
-alternatives is that users can freely combine them as selective synchronous
+with alternatives is that users can freely combine them as selective synchronous
 operations.
 Wrapping an alternative as a function defeats that purpose.